 — Research Gap

-Religious themes in games are growing, but developers lack understanding of player perceptions.
 Games increasingly draw from religious traditions for characters, narratives, and world-building.
-However, developers often design religious content without understanding how religious players—who represent billions of potential players—actually perceive these depictions.
+Developers often design religious content without understanding how religious players actually perceive these depictions, despite religious players numbering in the billions.

-The gap: Game designers know some religious content provokes controversy, but they lack systematic understanding of what players find offensive versus engaging.
-When does incorporating religious themes feel like respectful cultural exploration, and when does it feel like appropriation or blasphemy?
+Game designers know some religious content provokes controversy, but they lack systematic understanding of what players find offensive versus engaging.
+When does incorporating religious themes feel like respectful cultural exploration, and when does it feel like appropriation or trivialization?

 My Approach